Designing Chatbots That Delight: Blending AI and UX for Smooth Chats

 • Generative AI – Using models like GPT to generate dynamic, context-aware conversations.

-Joseph Weizenbaum, creator of the early chatbot ELIZA, cautioned that humans tend to over-trust machines.
 The challenge now is not to fool people into thinking bots are human—but to make bots reliably useful companions.
+Learn about mobile-first design shaping future chatbot interfaces.

 Conclusion: Building Bots That Truly Serve